abd2re/ib-notes-save/Computer Science IA.md

 - Sign up and Log In page
 - Navigation bar for
 	- Create session
-	- See created sessions
 	- Explore active sessions
 	- See enlisted sessions
+	- See created sessions
-	- Notifications
+	- Notifications (sent by mail too)

 ###### A session should have:
 - A date and time